 - Data mapping is all about maintaining relationships between two data elements.
 For example, two students live in different places but they use the same school to study.

 - It helps in Identifying and resolving data exceptions.
-In simple words it helps to figure out wrong data pattern.
+In simple words, it helps to figure out the wrong data pattern.

 - It helps the programmers to add a default value in the null area.